rjmacarthy/bitcore-lib/docs/index.md

 ## Principles

-Bitcoin is a powerful new peer-to-peer platform for the next generation of financial technology.
-The decentralized nature of the Bitcoin network allows for highly resilient bitcoin infrastructure, and the developer community needs reliable, open-source tools to implement bitcoin apps and services. stratcore provides a reliable API for JavaScript apps that need to interface with Bitcoin.
+Stratis is a powerful new peer-to-peer platform for the next generation of financial technology.
+The decentralized nature of the Stratis network allows for highly resilient stratis infrastructure, and the developer community needs reliable, open-source tools to implement stratis apps and services. stratcore provides a reliable API for JavaScript apps that need to interface with Stratis.

 To get started, just `npm install stratcore` or `bower install stratcore`.